TenaCity23/c_programming/README.md

 ### Main Projects
 In the [main_projects](https://github.com/TenaCity23/c_programming/tree/main/main_projects) folder is a compilation of my best C Prorgamming Projects that I have completed:

-* [Anagram Project](https://github.com/TenaCity23/c_programming/blob/main/main_projects/anagram.c): This is a code to find if two strings have the same letters.

 * [Calendar Project](https://github.com/TenaCity23/c_programming/blob/main/main_projects/calendar.c): This is a calendar calculator I made to:
   - calculate whether a year entered is a leap year or not.
   - receive a specific date, caluclate the amount of days added to it, and print out a new, correct date.

+* [Encrypting Message](https://github.com/TenaCity23/c_programming/blob/main/main_projects/encrypting_message.c): The user enters a sentence they want to encrypt and a shift value for the encryption.
+The program will display the final encrypted message to the user.

+* [Racing Winner](https://github.com/TenaCity23/c_programming/blob/main/main_projects/race.c): A code that prints out the victor randomly based on the least amount of time they complete the final lap.

+* [Anagrams](https://github.com/TenaCity23/c_programming/blob/main/main_projects/anagram.c): A code to find if two strings have the same letters.

-* [Digit Counting Project(https://github.com/TenaCity23/c_programming/blob/main/main_projects/digit_occurances.c): A user enters a line of numbers and the program will display the numbers that were repeated.
+* [Digit Counting](https://github.com/TenaCity23/c_programming/blob/main/main_projects/digit_occurances.c): The user enters a line of numbers and the program will display the numbers that were repeated.